 It then followed with the clarification that, “while there is value in the items on the right, we value the items on the left more.”
 Note the highlighting, and then note how much they value high-bandwidth collaboration.
 You could say that collaboration serves as the backbone of the whole concept.

-Like remote work, agile software development isn’t going anywhere, either.
+Like remote team work, agile software development isn’t going anywhere, either.
 Over two decades, it has grown from that conference room with a handful of folks to the de facto software development approach, and a billion dollar consulting industry.
 Both things are here to stay.

 So let’s look at how to reconcile the two of them.
 If you have a remote team, how do you successfully implement an agile approach?
 And how do you do it without just throwing your hands in the air and giving up on the flexibility of remote work?